rgehrsitz/rex/docs/ENGINE_AUDIT.md

 - Dependabot PRs #8 and #9 were refreshed, verified, and intentionally merged.
 - Rebuild or pin the local `govulncheck` tool with Go 1.26 so local scans match CI.

+**Baseline evidence (2026-09-07):** REX-M0 rebuilt a temporary, pinned `govulncheck` v1.1.4 with Go 1.26.6 and found no reachable vulnerabilities for darwin/arm64 or linux/amd64.
+The two non-reachable dependency advisories and the passing hosted CodeQL run for base commit `dddcdbac40af` are recorded in the [M0 report](baselines/rex-m0/README.md).
+The previously installed scanner was not replaced, and hosted CodeQL has not checked the pending working-tree changes.
+REX-013 therefore remains partially resolved.

 ## Semantics safety net (after P0)